-At the NFF, we like to say that our campaign to plant 50 million trees on our National Forests benefits all Americans.
+At the NFF, we like to say that our campaign to plant 50 million trees on our National Forests benefits everyone.
 But what do we really mean?
 Read on for a few important benefits we all receive from replanting our forests.

 With an economic value estimated at $7.2 billion annually, how do our National Forests do it?
 Trees capture rain water, slowing its migration to the forest floor.
 Trees then filter water, using the impurities for growth or storing them in wood.
 Some of this water reaches streams and other water bodies, from where it can continue on its journey to your tap.
 Planting trees supports watershed health and water quality, ensuring our forests’ ability to continue to supply water to millions.